JSE-NILT/wiki-just-the-docs/docs/important-topic/Some important info.md

 ### Tables

-A table could be done like:

----
-parameter: foo
-name: Foo
-value: 42
-format: none
----

-or maybe:

-I could also do a table over good and *evil* animals
+I could be a table over good and *evil* animals

 | **Good** | **Evil** |
 | ----------- | ----------- |